NREL/EnergyPlus/design/FY2019/NFP-AFN-Contaminant-Transport.md

 M_(t+h) = M_t + 0.5*h*(RHS_(t+h) + RHS_t)
 ```

 This method also requires solution of simultaneous equations.
-Finally, an
+In the future, an
-explicit Euler method will be implemented as
+explicit Euler method may be implemented as

 ```
 M_(t+h) = M_t + h*RHS_(t)
 ```

-This approach is limited in step size, while the other two are stable for all
+This approach was included in the original NFP, but due to the need for warnings and/or
-step sizes (though in some cases one will do better than the other).
-The main
+guidance on the step size limitations of the explicit approach, implementation of this approach
-advantage of the explicit Euler approach is that it does not require solution
+is deferred for a later release.
+The main advantage of the explicit Euler approach is that it does
-of simulataneous equations.
+not require solution of simulataneous equations, and should a need arise for very small step sizes
+the addition of this method will be reconsidered.

 ## Engineering Reference ##
 The above "Approach" section will be adapted to the Engineering reference formatand expanded to include additional references.